The 65th West Orange St. Patrick's Day Parade Sunday, March 13, 2016 ~ Step-Off 12:15

 Main Street & Mt.
-Pleasant Avenue Morning Mass at 9:30am Our Lady of Lourdes Church, Eagle Rock Ave.
-WO
+Pleasant Avenue Morning Mass at 9:15am St. Joseph's Church, Benvenue Avenue, West Orange, NJ www.stjoeswestorange.com

 The Roots of the West Orange Parade can be traced back 50 years ago to two organizations that are still involved today.
 These Organizations are the Irish‐American Society of the Oranges and the Frank O'Hara Association.
 The organizations would march south along the west side of Main St. from Our Lady of Lourdes to the present site of the CVS parking lot.
 Upon reaching there, they would board buses and proceed to the Newark Parade.

 In 1974 a permit was obtained from the Police department to expand the Parade.
 In that year, the Parade, following an expanded route, proceeded to Township Hall.
 It should be noted that in 1974 the Parade occupied the full width of Main Street.
 It was also during this time that the Parade was dedicated to Archbishop Thomas A. Boland, and that a reviewing stand was arranged at the West Orange Community house.
 The Parade sadly lost Archbishop Boland in March of 1979.
 The Archbishops last public appearance was fittingly at the Parade he admired so much, just five days prior to his death.